Yared-Negash/BusBuddy_Android/README.md

     * Enter a Bus Route: Must be an existing Bus line on the NJ Transit Network.
 Automatically checks if the user's input is currently operating bus before advancing to the next step.
     * Choose a Direction: Select one of two directions in which the respective bus route travels to.
     * Select Stop: User will be presented with all the active stops the Bus will pass through.
-    * After selcecting a stop, the App will store the Bus Stop's street name and ID number into an SQLLite Database stored locally on the device.
+    * After selcecting a stop, the App will store the Bus Stop's street name and ID number into an SQLite Database stored locally on the device.

-2. **Home Screen:** Displays all saved stops in the SQLLite Database.
+2. **Home Screen:** Displays all saved stops in the SQLite Database.
 Refreshes every minuite to retreive data.
 Other features include:

    *